Hello, Retirees!

 State Agency Other than Department of EducationAllowed under ORPAllowed under ERS or PSERSNOT allowed, unless new position is with a different State agencyAllowed under PSERSNot allowedAllowed under ERS

-Local BOE, Charter School & RESAAllowed under ORPAllowed under ERS or PSERSAllowed under ERSAllowed under PSERS with restrictions & HB 385*Not allowedAllowed under ERS
+Local BOE, Charter School & RESAAllowed under ORPAllowed under ERS or PSERSAllowed under ERSAllowed under PSERS with restrictions & SB 150*Not allowedAllowed under ERS

 LibraryAllowed under ORPAllowed under ERS or PSERSAllowed under ERSAllowed under PSERSNot allowedAllowed under ERS